connexcs/docs/docs/setup/integrations/webphone.md

 3. Click the **`Save`** button.
 A certificate will be issued for the domain soon afterwards

 ### Config Options
-*Click each tab to view configuration details.
+*Click each tab to view configuration details.*

 === "Basic"

     * **Domain** - The URL where the WebPhone is accessed (**Domain A** from the initial **WebPhone setup**).
-    * **Brandname** - This is what will Display in the WebPhone.
+    * **Brand Name** - This is what will Display in the WebPhone.
 Your Account name will not be displayed.
     * **WebRTC Host** - The server address that you will be connecting to (**Domain B** from the initial **WebPhone setup**).
 This is always a domain name and can be pointed directly to a server or to AnyEdge.
     * **Template Customer** - A pre-configured customer on your account which is used to hold the default values for independently created customers.
 Available values for this template customer are:
        * Customer [Fields in the customer itself, such as debit limit]
        * Routes
        * Payments
        * Alerts
        * Packages
        * Contracts
        * **Register Success HTML** - The contents of this box will be displayed to users after they have completed their signup process.

     !!! example "Template Customer Example"
     You want to give all of your customers $5.00 credit.
 Create an account from: Management  Customer.
 Under Payments for that account, add $5.00.
 When a new customer creates an account from the Customer Portal, they will see a payment created for $5.00 at the same the time account was created.

 === "Menu"

-    The bottom menu on the webphone is controled here
+    Configure the Web Phone footer menu.

     * **Title** - The label used for this page.
-    * **Icon** - The Icon disaplyed in this position.
+    * **Icon** - The Icon displayed in this position.
 (Web Phone uses Material Design.
 If you wish to change an icon, you can find a list [here](https://cdn.materialdesignicons.com/5.2.45/).
     * **Position** - Determine Icon position, starting with 1 on the far left.
 Select Disabled if you don't wish to show this item.
     * **Template** - A Custom page can be used to display custom static & dynamic content.
 This is generated from a [template](/setup/config/templates/).

+    ![alt text][webphone]

     !!! tip "Frameless iframe"
     We have implemented an edge case.
 If you wish for the custom page to be an `iframe`, you can use the following code to ensure that it fills up all the available space.
 Replace www.connexcs.com with the page you wish for it to display.
 	```